$1.42 Million in Sales Expected for Eos Energy Enterprises, Inc. (NASDAQ:EOSE) This Quarter

-On average, analysts expect that Eos Energy Enterprises will report full-year sales of $4.77 million for the current year, with estimates ranging from $4.62 million to $5.03 million.
-For the next year, analysts forecast that the company will report sales of $179.83 million, with estimates ranging from $55.00 million to $259.50 million.
-Zacks’ sales averages are an average based on a survey of analysts that follow Eos Energy Enterprises.
+According to Zacks, analysts expect that Eos Energy Enterprises will report full year sales of $4.77 million for the current financial year, with estimates ranging from $4.62 million to $5.03 million.
+For the next fiscal year, analysts anticipate that the firm will report sales of $148.69 million, with estimates ranging from $55.00 million to $225.00 million.
+Zacks’ sales calculations are an average based on a survey of research firms that cover Eos Energy Enterprises.

-Eos Energy Enterprises (NASDAQ:EOSE) last issued its quarterly earnings results on Wednesday, August 11th.
-The company reported ($0.46) EPS for the quarter, missing the consensus estimate of ($0.17) by ($0.29).
-The company had revenue of $0.61 million for the quarter, compared to analysts’ expectations of $2.84 million.
+Eos Energy Enterprises (NASDAQ:EOSE) last released its earnings results on Wednesday, August 11th.
+The company reported ($0.46) earnings per share for the quarter, missing the consensus estimate of ($0.17) by ($0.29).
+The business had revenue of $0.61 million for the quarter, compared to analysts’ expectations of $2.84 million.

-In other Eos Energy Enterprises news, major shareholder B. Riley Financial, Inc. sold 25,371 shares of the stock in a transaction on Thursday, September 9th.
-The shares were sold at an average price of $13.41, for a total transaction of $340,225.11.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Insiders sold 557,635 shares of company stock valued at $7,725,095 over the last 90 days.
-Insiders own 15.10% of the company’s stock.
+In other Eos Energy Enterprises news, major shareholder B. Riley Financial, Inc. sold 87,714 shares of the stock in a transaction that occurred on Friday, October 1st.
+The stock was sold at an average price of $14.23, for a total value of $1,248,170.22.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Insiders have sold 557,635 shares of company stock valued at $7,725,095 in the last ninety days.
+15.10% of the stock is currently owned by insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-Royal Bank of Canada boosted its stake in Eos Energy Enterprises by 63.4% during the 2nd quarter.
-Royal Bank of Canada now owns 2,618 shares of the company’s stock valued at $48,000 after acquiring an additional 1,016 shares during the last quarter.
-Ameritas Investment Partners Inc. bought a new position in shares of Eos Energy Enterprises in the 2nd quarter worth about $25,000.
-Gabelli Funds LLC lifted its position in shares of Eos Energy Enterprises by 2.4% in the 2nd quarter.
-Gabelli Funds LLC now owns 70,725 shares of the company’s stock worth $1,270,000 after buying an additional 1,625 shares during the last quarter.
-LPL Financial LLC lifted its position in shares of Eos Energy Enterprises by 17.3% in the 2nd quarter.
-LPL Financial LLC now owns 13,729 shares of the company’s stock worth $247,000 after buying an additional 2,020 shares during the last quarter.
-Finally, Itau Unibanco Holding S.A. bought a new position in shares of Eos Energy Enterprises in the 2nd quarter worth about $39,000.
-Hedge funds and other institutional investors own 46.45% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in EOSE.
+Ameritas Investment Partners Inc. bought a new stake in Eos Energy Enterprises during the second quarter worth about $25,000.
+Itau Unibanco Holding S.A. purchased a new position in Eos Energy Enterprises during the 2nd quarter valued at about $39,000.
+Royal Bank of Canada grew its holdings in shares of Eos Energy Enterprises by 63.4% during the 2nd quarter.
+Royal Bank of Canada now owns 2,618 shares of the company’s stock worth $48,000 after acquiring an additional 1,016 shares during the period.
+Ionic Capital Management LLC purchased a new position in shares of Eos Energy Enterprises during the 2nd quarter worth approximately $54,000.
+Finally, Bank of America Corp DE grew its holdings in shares of Eos Energy Enterprises by 416.3% during the 2nd quarter.
+Bank of America Corp DE now owns 6,222 shares of the company’s stock worth $111,000 after acquiring an additional 5,017 shares during the period.
+46.45% of the stock is owned by institutional investors and hedge funds.

 Eos Energy Enterprises, Inc designs, manufactures, and deploys battery storage solutions for utility, commercial and industrial, and renewable energy markets in the United States.
 The company offers stationary battery storage solutions.
 Its flagship product is the Eos Znyth DC battery system designed to meet the requirements of the grid-scale energy storage market.